-I’m not sure how many townhouses Ian, Amber, and I have been through over the last 14 years but sufficient to say THOUSANDS.
-There where some years that I’d say 70% of the homes we sold to buyers where indeed townhouses.
+I’m not sure how many townhouses Ian, Amber, and I have toured over the last ~15 years, but suffice to say it’s been THOUSANDS.
+There were some years that I’d say that 70% of the homes we sold to buyers were indeed townhouses.
 In my mind, I can hear the voices of clients past criticizing floor plans, finishes, and of course, locations.
 Now obviously, there is way too much to go over in one blog about the nuances of every search for the holy grail of townhouses, but I thought I’d focus on the three big L’s as we fondly refer to them as:

 What makes an excellent location for townhouses?
-To do this, I like to think of who will be likely buying a townhouse.
-Probably someone between 25-35.
-Newish to their career but may have already owned a condo or rented in the middle of the city.
-They would perhaps prefer a quieter location, but it had better be walkable to as much as possible or at least as much as can be afforded.
+To do this thought exercise, I like to think of who will be likely buying a townhouse.
+Probably someone who is newish to their career, and maybe they’ve already owned a condo or rented in the middle of the city.
+They would perhaps prefer a quieter location, but it had better have a high WalkScore and be close to to as much as possible—or at least as much as can be afforded.

 Also, there are many nuances to each scenario.
 I’ve seen magnificent townhouses that have some of the characteristics to avoid described in this blog.
 Every home is different.
-You should use this as a guide but tie this with your gut as you search for your home.
-Your agent’s job is to make sure the house performs well for your needs and finances.
-In a hot market, any house will sell, in an equal market, only the good homes do well.
+You should use this as a guide, but tie this with your gut as you search for your home.
+Your real estate agent’s job is to make sure the house performs well for your needs and finances.
+In a hot market, any house will sell, but in an equal market, only the good homes do well.